 This easy Sherried Black Bean and Ham Soup will make your weeknight cooking plans a pleasure.
-Adding sherry elevates this otherwise humble soup to a special feel meal.
-Let’s take a look.
+Adding sherry elevates this otherwise humble black bean soup to a special feel meal.
+Ready in about 45 minutes … Let’s take a look.

 I’ve made this easy ham and bean soup with canned beans for years.
 It’s one of those easy weeknight dinners that’s steaming in the bowl and on the table in a flash.

 Canned black beans and a ham steak cooperate in making this a speedy meal.
 With just a quick saute of sliced carrots and chopped onions, everything is ready for a simmer.

 A quarter cup of Sherry adds a splash of sophistication.
 This easy black bean and ham soup is one of our favorites.

 Table of contents

 Ingredients You’ll Need